 - Protect local waterways by using fewer pesticides when caring for your garden or lawn.
 Using fertilizers sparingly, keeping storm drains free of litter and picking up after your pet can also improve watershed health.

-One male sea lion named Jetty and four female sea lions named Sidney, Summer, Calli and Celia live on American Trail.
+Four female sea lions named Sidney, Summer, Calli and Celia live on American Trail.
 Calli gave birth to Celia in June 2019.
 The pup made its public debut at American Trail in September 2019.

 Calli and Summer are not related but have similar stories — both were orphaned as young pups.
 Calli’s mother died shortly after she was born, and Summer was abandoned by her mother.
 In June 2005, Pacific Marine Mammal Center in Laguna Beach, California, rescued Calli and Summer.
 There, animal care staff hand-raised them.
 They came to the Smithsonian's National Zoo in 2006.